python-gino/gino/README.rst

      :alt: Updates

-GINO Is Not ORM - a Python ORM on asyncpg_ and SQLAlchemy_ core.
+GINO - GINO Is Not ORM - is an extremely simple Python ORM, using SQLAlchemy_ core to define table models, and asyncpg_ to interact with database.

 * Free software: BSD license